 Many Simpson Strong-Tie connectors have been designed and tested for use with specific types and sizes of fasteners.
 The specified quantity, type and size of fastener must be installed in the correct holes on the connector to achieve published loads.
 Other factors such as fastener material and finish are also important.
 Incorrect fastener selection or installation can compromise connector performance and could lead to failure.
-Simpson Strong-Tie does not offer all of these fasteners, see retail information for Simpson Strong-Tie nails.
-For more information, see Fastening Systems, or access our Fastener Finder.
+For more information Fastening Systems, access our Fastener Finder.

 Fastener Design Information:

-- Allowable load adjustment factors shown in the table are based on calculated reduction factors and are applicable for all face mount hangers and straight straps throughout this catalog, except as noted in the footnotes below.
+- Allowable load adjustment factors shown in the table are applicable for all face-mount hangers and straight straps throughout this catalog, except as noted in the footnotes below.

-- Some products have been tested specifically with alternate fasteners and have allowable load adjustment factors or reduced capacities published on the specific product page which may differ from the values calculated using this table.
+- Some products have been tested specifically with alternate fasteners and have allowable load adjustment factors or reduced capacities published on the specific product page.
+Those values on the product page may be used in lieu of the values calculated using this table.

-- This table does not apply to SUR/L hangers or to hangers modified per the Hanger Options, or steel thicker than 10 gauge.
+- This table does not apply to SUR/SUL/HSUR/HSUL hangers or to hangers modified per allowed Hanger Options, or to connectors made from steel thicker than 10 ga.

-- Strong-Drive® SD Connector screw substitutions in this table do not apply to sloped, skewed or double-shear hangers.
+- Strong-Drive SD Connector screw substitutions in this table do not apply to sloped, skewed or double-shear hangers.
+Allowable loads for SUR/SUL/ HSUR/HSUL hangers installed with Strong-Drive SD Connector screws can be found online in engineering letter L-C-SLSKHGRSD.
 For additional information and specific allowable loads, see Strong-Drive SD Connector screws.

 - Nails and Strong-Drive SD Connector screws may not be combined in a connection.